kmsolomon/hide-job-posts/README.md

 ## What is it?

 A Firefox browser extension to hide jobs in the LinkedIn job search results from certain companies.
 Created mainly for the case where companies post the exact same job for every major city in Canada, so when you're searching for remote jobs in all of Canada you have to scroll past the same posting like 20 times.
+Or maybe you just don't want to see jobs from certain companies.

 In theory instead of using an extension you can try to exclude the company from the search results by doing "NOT (company name)", but I had mixed results with that and it sometimes hid other companies as well.

+Currently the extension uses Manifest V2.

 ## How to use